lQUBEXl/EVGA-BR-450/README.md

 ## Notes

-This is not an unique platform.
+This is not an unique platform, but it is very very cheap.
 If take a look, it is similar to the BeQuiet L8 lineup with a few modifications like changing out the secondary side group coils for two DC-DC modules, updated transformer, among taking out the 5V recitification circuit.
 HEC (the OEM) likely had this unit as a cost-cut down to that of what they did for the CV650 from Corsair, LX from Cougar, System Power 9 from BeQuiet, and Masterwatt from Cooler Master.